ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros2_operation.md

 Install packages for teleoperation using XBOX 360 joystick.

-Connect XBOX 360 joystick to the PC with Wireless Adapter or USB cable, and launch teleoperation packages for XBOX 360 joystick.
+Connect XBOX 360 joystick to the PC with wireless adapter or USB cable, and launch teleoperation packages for XBOX 360 joystick.

 ``` bash
 *$ ros2 run joy joy_node